harring/FruitScan-AI/README.md

 ### Connecting to Kubernetes Cluster
-When deploying to Kubernetes make sure to run the branch cloud-deployment branch.
+When deploying to Kubernetes make sure to run the branch cloud-deployment.
 To connect to the Kubernetes cluster:

 1. **Install kubectl:**
 - Follow the instructions at [Kubernetes kubectl](https://kubernetes.io/docs/tasks/tools/).